Lyall/TalesOfGracesFFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Screen capture textures (such as the pause transition) are squashed when using an ultrawide/narrower display.
-- Enabling MSAA can cause visual issues with the map screen.

 ## Screenshots